cantikapf/IR-study-companion/_chapters/010-Introduction-to-IR/010-ir-study.md

 ## The International System

-The international system refers to the overarching global structure that shapes interactions between actors in world politics.
+The **international system** refers to the overarching global structure that shapes interactions between actors in world politics.
 Unlike domestic political systems with formal institutions and hierarchies, the international system operates in a decentralized manner without a supreme authority.

-Several key characteristics define the anarchical nature of the international system:
+Several key characteristics define the <mark class="nice-mark" style="--color: hsl(13, 100%, 87%)">anarchical nature</mark> of the international system:

 - Absence of a central global authority, leading to decentralized power dynamics between states
 - Self-help system where states must ultimately rely on their capabilities for security